-- 1. A bachelor's degree in nursing from an accepted accredited institution. - 2.
+- 1. A bachelor's degree in nursing, or another field, from an accepted accredited institution.
+Non-nursing bachelor degree students must take NURS 609: Special Topics in Graduate Nursing (1 credit) during the first semester of study. - 2.
 Application: Complete an online graduate application to the Master of Science in Nursing: Patient Safety and Quality. - 3.
 Professional Statement: A professional statement (typed and no more than three pages) describing your interest in Patient Safety and Quality, your long-term goals pertaining to the field of nursing, and what you hope to obtain from the Master of Science in Nursing: Patient Safety and Quality program at Fayetteville State University. - 4.
 Official Transcripts: Submit official transcripts from all colleges/ universities attended.
 To be eligible for full acceptance into the program, applicants must have an earned baccalaureate degree from an accredited institution, with an overall minimum 3.00 average on a 4.00 scale in undergraduate work or a graduate GPA of 3.0 in at least 12 hours of post-baccalaureate studies. - 5.
 Recommendations: Submit three recommendation forms from professional references to Admissions. - 6.
 Interview with a member of the MSN Admissions committee. - 7.
-Official TOEFL (Test of English as a Foreign Language) scores for international applicants.
+Official TOEFL (Test of English as a Foreign Language) scores for international applicants. - 8.
+Licensure as a registered nurse.